Emjay-19/Retail-Demand-Inventory-Optimization/README.md

 - When order activity reaches its peak
 - Which warehouses handle the greatest demand and revenue
 - Which warehouses specialize in particular categories
-- Which locations require greater inventory attention
+- Which warehouses require greater inventory attention
 - Which products should receive increased production or replenishment priority

 The project addresses these challenges by converting raw order data into an interactive decision-support dashboard that connects product performance, demand patterns, and warehouse activity to actionable business decisions.